piotr-yuxuan/slava/README.md

 enforces some constraints so that you know for sure they will always respect some precise shape.
 For instance when you store the details of a person, it must always have a surname and a first name, and the age must be a number – but sometimes can be null if unknown.

 To put it in a nutshell, you need the equivalent of both a vacuum pump and bicycle pump:

 - A vacuum pump reduces the data size so you can easily move and store them (technical word for it: serialisation);
-- A bicycle pump inflates data back to their original, useful look (technical word for it: deserialisation).
+- A bicycle pump inflates data back to their original, useful form (technical word for it: deserialisation).
 You can seamlessly uses them in your favourite programming language.